Who Are We?

 Gemma AdamsFounder/Duo Aerial & Silks

-Gemma has ten years of experience in aerial and circus arts.
+Gemma has sixteen years of experience in aerial and circus arts.
 Gemma first began her aerial training in 2002 with Lara Paxton, from Circus Contraption, and later with Sarah and Karen Steben.
 She has performed with Seattle’s aerial troupe The Aerialistas, as a duo with Stephanie Lopes and independently.
 In 2004, Gemma earned a certificate in Physical Theater and Circus Arts from Circomedia in Bristol, England.
 She is also one of the owner/founders of Night Flight.

 Amaya AlvaradoTeacher/Trapeze & Handstands